 What is the Tooth Extractions Procedure?

 Compared to other types of surgery, a tooth extraction procedure is not very invasive and for most individuals, a very low-risk type of surgery.
 Here are the basic steps:

 - The dentist will give you an injection of a local anaesthetic to numb the area where the tooth will be removed.
-If you feel particularly anxious, feel free to discuss with our dentists.
+If you feel particularly anxious, feel free to discuss with our dentist Melbourne.
 We do offer a range of sedation techniques to put at ease .

 - If the tooth is impacted, we’ll cut away gum and bone tissue that cover the tooth.

 - Then, using forceps, we’ll gently rock the tooth back and forth to loosen it.